 - A limited number of school-owned instruments are available as well, please contact Mr. Norton for more information.

 - Students are responsible for all instrument parts and accessories.
 Reeds, valve oil, cleaning kits, etc. can be obtained from any local music store.
 Any instrument repairs must be taken care as soon as possible.
 A fully functioning instrument is essential for a student’s success in the band program.

-The Jazz Band is a select group of musicians in grades 6-8 chosen by Mr. Norton.
+The Jazz Band is a select group of musicians in grades 4-8 chosen by audition or by Mr. Norton.
 Students interested in participating in Jazz Band must audition in September - Jazz Band rehearsals will begin on later that month.
 Please contact Mr. Norton for Jazz Band audition materials.